Here’s why I love the Amex Explorer Credit Card

 Airline Transfer Rates

 American Express Explorer transfers to a range of airline frequent flyer programs, which is a very valuable feature as it gives more flexibility when it comes to redeeming your points.

 American Express Explorer members can also transfer their points to the following hotel loyalty programs:Read More

 Amex Explorer Offer Details

-Receive 50,000 Membership Rewards points when you apply online, are approved and spend $3,000 on your new Card within the first 3 months.
+Receive up to 150,000 Bonus Membership Rewards points - That’s 120,000 Bonus Membership Rewards Points when you apply online by 27 January 2021, are approved and spend $3,000 on your new Card within the first 3 months.
+Plus, an additional 30,000 Bonus Membership Rewards Points in Year 2 upon fee renewal.
 This offer is available to new Card Members, as well as Bank-issued American Express companion cardholders.

 Airport lounge access